 Cannabis packaging comes in all shapes and sizes, from pouches, bags, jars, plastic containers, and everything in between.
-Stored optimally after being cured in the correct manner, cannabis can have a shelf life of up to 2 years!
-Now, it is easy to overlook the delicacy of the cannabis plant, especially when it has been trimmed, dried, cured, and packaged for final consumption in a dispensary.
+If you know how to store cannabis in the most optimal conditions after being cured in the correct manner, it can have a shelf life of up to 2 years!
+Now, it is easy to overlook the delicacy of the cannabis plant, especially when it has been trimmed, dried, cured, and packaged for final consumption in a cannabis dispensary.
 After all, many of us keep other herbs or plants outside, in our refrigerator, or in the pantry.
 So what’s the big deal for something that can last up to 2 years?

 Why does cannabis need to be stored properly anyway?

 Exposure to the air involves many things.
-Our atmosphere, or the air we breathe in and out every day, is roughly 78% nitrogen and 21% oxygen, with trace amounts of other gasses such as argon, carbon dioxide, and hydrogen.
+Our atmosphere, or the air we breathe in and out every day, is roughly 78% nitrogen and 21% oxygen as well as trace amounts of other gasses such as argon, carbon dioxide, and hydrogen.
 These compounds can affect cannabis, and any vegetative matter, by a process known as oxidation.
 Oxidation converts much of the available THCa into CBN, another cannabinoid that does not provide the desired psychoactive effects as THCa.

 You may have heard the general rule of thumb to keep your cannabis in a cool, dark place.
 This has influenced a lot of cannabis packaging, such as the dark cylindrical packaging that looks similar to a film canister.
-Like film, UV exposure to cured cannabis can have negative effects that are quite easy to avoid if stored properly.
+The importance of light for growing cannabis, particularly the appropriate kind of light, cannot be understated.
+Like film, UV exposure to cured cannabis can have negative effects that are quite easy to avoid if you understand how to store cannabis properly.

 If exposed to repeated UV radiation, cannabis can quickly lose potency via terpene and cannabinoid degradation.
-In order to mitigate this effect, make sure your cannabis is stored in a completely enclosed or opaque container, or kept in another dark place like a drawer or shoebox.
+In order to mitigate this effect, make sure your cannabis storage is a completely enclosed or opaque container or kept in another dark place like a drawer or shoebox.

-So we’ve told you which things to avoid when storing your cannabis.
-But what should you look for?
+So we’ve told you which things to avoid if you want to know how to store cannabis, but what should you look for?
 Again, a good rule of thumb is a cool dark place.
 As for the actual container, you have several options.
-A good old plastic ziplock bag works well as long as there is no moisture inside.
+A good ol’ plastic ziplock bag works well as long as there is no moisture inside.
 A small film-like container will also get the job done.
-The best option that is widely available and budget friendly is a glass mason jar like the one pictured below.
+The best option that is widely available and budget friendly is a glass mason jar.

 If you want to take your cannabis storage to the next level, there are many different products to help you like specialized containers or humidity packs.
 These can keep your cannabis as potent as possible until you consume it.

-Now, while keeping your cannabis stored properly is very important, you also don’t want to keep it stored forever.
-As mentioned at the beginning of the article, cannabis can have an effective shelf life of up to 2 years.
-But it starts losing potency long before then!
+Now, while proper cannabis storage is very important, you also don’t want to keep it stored forever.
+Cannabis can have an effective shelf life of up to 2 years, but it starts losing potency long before then!
 Don’t forget to enjoy your buds, not just store them.